LoopKit/loopdocs/docs/troubleshooting/pod-pairing.md

 ### Step 5B "Deactivate pod"
 If you press the **Cancel** button and see an option for "Deactivate pod", we're going to do a little different than Step 5A.

+!!!warning "You *may* lose your pod by attempting this procedure"
+    This is a point of no return for certain pod pairing situations and it is possible that the pod will be lost by attempting this procedure.
+Before attempting this procedure it is important to have already exhausted other possibilities described above in Steps 1-4.
+Specifically, (1) attempting to pair several times using varied relative positions of the RileyLink and pod (2) trying different rooms that might have less interferene, and (3) verifying your RileyLink is connected and functioning correctly.

 For this next part, we want to make sure that the pod doesn't accidentally receive the deactivation command we are about to use.
 We want Loop to do the command...we just really don't want the pod to hear it.
 There's two ways we can keep the pod from hearing it: